Guidebook Updates for ‘Rick Steves Scandinavian & Northern European Cruise Ports’

 • Helsinki's tourist information office has moved to a new location on Senate Square (Mon–Fri 9:30–17:00, Sat–Sun 10:00–16:00, shorter weekend hours off-season, Aleksanterinkatu 24 — at the corner with Sofiankatu street, +358 9 3101 3300).
 All other tourism office locations, including at the airport, have closed.

-• By late 2024, tickets for trams and buses will only be available via contactless payment, not cash.
+• Tickets for trams and buses are now only be available via contactless payment, not cash.
 (Helsinki is now essentially cash-less across the board.)

 • The National Museum of Finland is closed for renovations, likely until spring 2027.